ncsa/ncsa_system_documentation/docs/source/common/login.rst

 #.
 Again enter your NCSA password at the prompt.
 You again **won't see your characters** echoed to the screen; just type it blindly.

 #.
 You should now be at a prompt that reflects that you are on a node for the system.
-You will know this because the prompt (the bottom line in your terminal or SSH window) will contain the name of the machine you are working on; that should begin with "ng-" for Nightingale, "??-" for Delta, "??-" for ICC, and "??-" for Hydro.
+You will know this because the prompt (the bottom line in your terminal or SSH window) will contain the name of the machine you are working on; that should begin with "ng-" for Nightingale, "dt-" for Delta, "??-" for ICC, and "??-" for Hydro.
 It will look something like this:

    .. code-block::